-“When the head is upright, the upper part of the spine is correctly aligned for minimal stress on the muscles, bones and discs in the neck,” explained Nuala Crotty, MD, a physical medicine and rehabilitation specialist with the Spine & Pain Management Center.
+“When the head is upright, the upper part of the spine is correctly aligned for minimal stress on the muscles, bones and discs in the neck,” explained Nuala Crotty, MD, a physical medicine and rehabilitation specialist with the Spectrum Health Medical Group.
 “But when you drop the chin to the chest for long periods, you increase stress on the cervical spine and strain the muscles at the back of your neck.”

 Just how much wear and tear does this constant downward gaze put on the neck muscles?

 The head weighs about 10 to 12 pounds.
 For every inch the head tilts forward, the weight or pressure on the cervical spine increases.
 Bending your head forward at a 60 degree angle, for example, results in almost 60 pounds of stress weight on a neck structure that’s designed to handle much less.
 That’s like carrying a small child around on your neck all day.

 With smartphone users now spending an average of two to four hours a day with their heads dropped down, this results in 700 to 1,400 hours a year of excess wear and tear on the cervical spine, according to the research.

 Over time, this much stress can do a lot of damage.
 Muscles and tissues become strained, sore and inflamed, causing headaches, neck, upper back, shoulder and arm pain.